 - Effectively coordinating application integrations.

 Getting into a Preventive Mindset

 For example, imagine your cloud services platform experienced a rare infrastructure problem.
-Is your team proactively monitoring these critical parts of your operational “engine” or do they perpetually find themselves in a reactive, fix-it-on-the-fly mode?
-If the latter, company leadership must take a hard look at the lost productivity, as well as the financial cost of knee-jerk operations management.
+Is your team proactively monitoring these critical parts of your operational “engine,” or do they perpetually find themselves in a reactive, fix-it-on-the-fly mode?
+If the latter, company leadership must take a hard look at the lost productivity and the financial cost of knee-jerk operations management.

 This is much like the value of preventive medicine or car maintenance.
 The responsibility of understanding the current condition of your IT and keeping those systems healthy and running optimally rests squarely on Operations Management.
 Complete visibility into your IT’s current state and ongoing management of those components makes all the difference—allowing you to anticipate and meet challenges in stride before they become big problems.

 When it comes to knowing whether your Operations Management has all the bases covered, consider some of the core responsibilities that fall under their domain:

 - Architecture – Is your existing IT infrastructure—hardware components and software applications—integrated properly today and designed to scale with you later?